Attempts to design machines smarter than humans aren’t new.

-So, if Machine Learning isn’t black magic, and is neither something going to spawn Terminators, what is it useful for?
+So, if Machine Learning isn’t black magic and is neither something going to spawn Terminators, what is it useful for?

 Machine Learning helps in cases where traditional programming falls flat, and these cases generally fall into one of the two categories.

-As the name implies, Classification concerns with labeling things correctly, while Prediction aims to correct future projections, given a large enough data set of past values.
+As the name implies, Classification concerns labeling things correctly, while Prediction aims to correct future projections, given a large enough data set of past values.

 Some interesting applications of Machine Learning are:

 Email spam is pervasive, but trying to stop it can be a nightmare.
 Just how is spam defined?
 Is it the presence of specific keywords?
 Or maybe the way it’s written?
-It’s tough of think up an exhaustive set of rules, program-wise.
+It’s tough to think up an exhaustive set of rules, program-wise.